aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/mono-framework/how-to-run-aspose-words-with-mono/_index.md

 ﻿---
-title: How to  Run Aspose.Words with Mono – Aspose.Words for .NET
+title: How to  Run Aspose.Words with Mono
+second_title: Aspose.Words for .NET
 articleTitle: How to  Run Aspose.Words with Mono
 linktitle: How to  Run Aspose.Words with Mono
 description: "Using Aspose.Words for .NET with Mono on Linux or Mac OS to generate DOC files, convert DOC and DOCX to PDF and much more in C#."